 A specialised style of massage used to direct lymphatic fluid out of the tissue encouraging better movement in the lymphatic system.
-A slow rythmic movement of hands over the tissue.
+A slow rhythmic movement of hands over the tissue.
 Pressure tension adjusted as required.
 Used for;

 Low Level Laser Therapy (LLLT) has beneficial effects on cells and tissues in the treatment of fibrous scar tissue associated with post scar surgery.
 Evidence suggesting LLLT encourages lymphogenesis and stimulates lymphatics.
 LLLT has been shown to be an effective;

 The Lipo-Plus Multilase is one of the most advanced LLLT device in photo biomodulation technology and used at the Oedema Institute for the treatment of inflammation and decongestion of skin tissue.

 Recent trials at the Institute on Lipoedema patients showed improvements in;